 *Notes: Hubs and I don’t use sugar, so the amount of syrup I used isn’t overly sweet.
 For that reason, you might want to double the syrup or add in some other form of low-cal sweetener such as Stevia.

 ** I started off with 1/8 cup of milk as shown in the video, but ended up putting in another 1/8 cup (for a total of 1/4 cup) because it was still too thick.
 Add enough liquid to achieve the texture you like.

 Watch the video to see just how quick and easy it is to whip up dessert hummus!

 Before you start, you should know that this recipe makes a fairly small batch.
 If you’ll be sharing this you might want to double the recipe and switch to a bigger food processor than I’ve used here.

 Put all ingredients into the food processor.

 Mix until smooth, then stop and add the milk.
-I ended up using 1/4 cup, but you can add more if you like a looser dip.
+Use about 1/4 cup, but you can add more if you like a looser dip.
 You can also substitute almond milk – or the like – if you don’t use dairy.

 Remove from the food processor, place into a covered glass dish and keep refridgerated until ready to use.

 Try pretzels or anything you would normally put a chocolate spread on If you’re not watching your weight.
 However, fruit is my preference.
 You can use apples or strawberries to dip if you’re looking for a healthy option.